The Shining (opera): Act I

 Several days later, Jack sifts through boxes of memorabilia in the basement.
 He finds a scrapbook assembled by "The Manager", and from it learns more about the hotel's infamous past.
 This includes Horace Derwent's sale of the hotel to the Mafia, and a subsequent Mafia killing at the hotel years later.
 He also reads about more about the Grady family and Mrs Massey.
 An invitation to a New Year's Eve masked ball drops from the scrapbook.
 This inspires Jack to tell the story of the hotel.
 Wendy and Danny return from the doctor, who has examined Danny and found nothing wrong.
 Wendy notes Jack's growing obsession with the Overlook Hotel, and requests that they leave immediately.
 Jack dismisses the suggestion.
 He goes into town and calls Mr. Ullman, who gets very angry.
-Later that day Al Shockley calls Jack and tells him not make Ullman mad and not to write a book about the Overlook.
+Later that day Al Shockley calls Jack and tells him not to make Ullman mad and not to write a book about the Overlook.

 In the first week of November, strange noises awaken Wendy, and Danny runs into his parents' bedroom in a panic.
 Jack checks the elevator and then the ballroom, where he momentarily hears people.
 He sees a dog mask and a large croquet mallet.
 Shaken, Jack composes himself before returning to the quarters to reassure Wendy.
 Wendy still believes that they should leave the hotel.

 Danny has walked by Room 217 several times, and one day in mid-November, finally enters that room.
 In the hotel office, a ranger on the CB radio warns Jack of an upcoming blizzard.
 The ranger's voice then suddenly becomes the voice of his father Mark, who tells Jack to kill his family.
 Jack smashes the radio with the croquet mallet.
 Wendy comes in, and is appalled to see that Jack has destroyed their only contact with the outside world.
 Danny appears with his clothes wet, bruises around his neck, and lipstick marks on his face.
 Jack tries to protect his family.
 The structure of the hotel suddenly collapses and reveals all of its apparitions, including Delbert Grady, Mrs Massey, Horace Derwent, and the guests of the New Year's Eve party.
 Danny cries out for Hallorann as snow begins to fall.